afsc-assessments/ebswp_2023/doc/EBSpollock.md

 the Chinook salmon bycatch rate was relatively flat whereas the encounters with sablefish were markedly higher (Fig. \ref{fig:fsh_psc_cpue}).

-The catch estimates by sex for the seasons indicate that over time, the number of males and females has been fairly equal but in the period 2017-2019 the A-season catch of females has been slightly higher and conversely, in the B-season there has been a slightly higher number of males taken (Fig. \ref{fig:catch_sex}).
-The 2020 A-season fishery spatial pattern had relatively high concentrations of fishing on the shelf north of Unimak Island and extended along the 200m depth contour similar to 2019 but with a more dispersed distribution (Fig. \ref{fig:catch_distn_a}).
-The 2020 A-season nominal catch rates were high similar to the good conditions observed in other recent A seasons (Fig. \ref{fig:fsh_cpue}).
+The catch estimates by sex for the seasons indicate that over time, the number of males and females has been fairly equal but in the period 2017-2020 the A-season catch of females has been slightly higher and conversely, in the B-season there has been a slightly higher number of males taken (Fig. \ref{fig:catch_sex}).
+The 2021 A-season fishery spatial pattern had a relatively higher concentrations of fishing near the Pribilof Islands and catches near Unimak and east compared to recent years
+(Fig. \ref{fig:catch_distn_a}).
+The 2021 A-season nominal catch rates were lower than the 2020 peak (for the fleet in aggregate) (Fig. \ref{fig:fsh_cpue}).
 Beginning in 2017, due to  a regulatory change, up to 45\% of the TAC could be taken in the A-season (previously only 40\% of the TAC could be taken).
 This conservation measure was made to allow greater flexibility to avoid Chinook salmon in the B-season.
 To date, it appears that the pollock fleet as a whole took advantage of  this added flexibility (Fig. \ref{fig:prop_a_season}).
-While an important product from the winter fishery is  the sale of pollock roe, production during the B-season is consistently about 10\% of the annual commercial products produced (Fig. \ref{fig:roe}).
+However, this figure indicates that in 2021, the proportion of catch in February dropped relative to recent patterns but was made up by the end of April.
+Pollock roe is an important product coming from the winter fishery.
+The amount produced in the 2021 A-season was the lowest since 2016 and a considerable drop from the previous two years (Fig. \ref{fig:roe}).

-The fishing in summer-fall 2020 was characterized as having low nominal catch rates (Fig. \ref{fig:fsh_cpue}).
-The number of hours the fleet required to catch the same tonnage of pollock was much higher than in recent years.
+The summer-fall fishing conditions for 2021 improved considerably over 2020 and was about average on nominal catch rates (Fig. \ref{fig:fsh_cpue}).
+The number of hours the fleet required to catch the same tonnage of pollock was also improved relative to 2020.

- Catches in the northwestern area continued to increase over the past three years (Fig. \ref{fig:catch_distn_b}).
-Also, the approach presented in 2019 to compute the fleet dispersion
+Catches in the northwestern area dropped relative to the previous two years (Fig. \ref{fig:catch_distn_b}).
-(the relative distance or spread of the fishery in space) indicated that the A-season in 2019 and 2020 was relatively more concentrated compared to other years since 2000.
-Conversely, the B-season indicated the most dispersed fishing activity over the same period (Fig \ref{fig:fleet_dispersal}).
+Also, the approach presented in 2019 to compute the fleet dispersion (the relative distance or spread of the fishery in space) indicated that in both seasons the fleet was less disperse than last year and was roughly similar to the recent lower concentration levels compared to other years since 2000 (Fig \ref{fig:fleet_dispersal}).

-In addition to logistic issues related to ensuring crew and observer safety due to the COVID19 pandemic, there were reports of unusually small pollock in the catch.
+XX In addition to logistic issues related to ensuring crew and observer safety due to the COVID19 pandemic, there were reports of unusually small pollock in the catch.
 Consequently, we investigated whether the amount of small fish has occurred in the past.
 The NMFS observer collections, in